OpenZeppelin/defender-templates/defender/underlying-upgradable-token/Readme.md

   - Open the file and modify the following value:
     - `proxy-address` (fill in your proxy address here once your upgradable proxy is upgraded following the steps below)
     - `network`
-- In your `helper-hardhat-config.ts` [file](../../scripts/helper-hardhat-config.ts), configure your proxy address.
+- In your `helper-hardhat-config.ts` [file](../../scripts/helper-hardhat-config.ts), configure your proxy address (this will be done after deploying the proxy contract).
   - We will be using Goerli Testnet to test, so make sure the `proxyAddress` field under Goerli is filled in with your proxy address (after the proxy is deployed).

 :construction:  **Make sure to run all the commands from the root of the repo, unless otherwise specified.**

-1. Deploy an upgradable token on Goerli (run command from root of the repo):
+1. Deploy an upgradable token on Goerli (run command from the root of the repo):
 ```sh
 $ yarn hardhat run scripts/underlying-upgradable-token/deploy-upgradable-token.ts --network goerli
 ```